Events and Seminars

 Yannick Muller is interested in the development of adoptive cell therapy based on regulatory T lymphocytes (a subpopulation of white blood cells) for autoimmune diseases, allergies and transplantation.
 Adoptive cell therapy involves isolating specialised lymphocytes from blood and then artificially stimulating them to multiply ex-vivo before reinjecting them via the vein as an immunomodulating biological treatment.

 Yannick Muller's research focuses on genetic engineering and the use of CRISPR-Cas9 technology, a molecular scissors that can surgically cut the DNA of cells in order to remove, repair or insert new genes.
-The scientist is working on the possibility of redirecting the specificity of regulatory lymphocytes against peptides or antigens specific to certain diseases and/or tissues in the context of adoptive cell therapy.
+His team is working on the possibility of redirecting the specificity of regulatory lymphocytes against peptides or antigens specific to certain diseases and/or tissues in the context of adoptive cell therapy.
 He has particular interest and expertise in the use of chimeric antigenic receptors, synthetic molecules that target soluble or membrane proteins.
 Yannick Muller's research therefore aims to be translational, ‘from bench to clinic’, with the medium-term development of new targeted and personalised therapeutic approaches that restore or induce immune tolerance.